igorbenav/FastAPI-boilerplate/README.md

 [`If you didn't create the .env variables yet, click here.`](#environment-variables)

 ___
-## Running the api
+## 6. Running the api
 While in the **src** folder, run to start the application with uvicorn server:
 ```sh
 poetry run uvicorn app.main:app --reload
 ```

 ___
-## Creating the first superuser:
+## 7. Creating the first superuser:
 While in the **src** folder, run (after you started the application at least once to create the tables):
 ```sh
 poetry run python -m scripts.create_first_superuser
 ```

 ___
-## Database Migrations
+## 8. Database Migrations
 Migrations done via [Alembic](https://alembic.sqlalchemy.org/en/latest/):

-Whenever you change somethin in the database, in the **src** directory, run to create the script:
+Whenever you change something in the database, in the **src** directory, run to create the script:
 ```sh
 poetry run alembic revision --autogenerate
 ```